Musical ensemble playing classic music on various instruments while performing concert on outdoor stage

 Hands on Kubernetes

-Once the Cluster is created, you can view the nodes assigned to the Cluster.
-For example, the extract below shows that we have three nodes with the status of Ready.
+Once the Cluster is created, you can view the nodes assigned to it.
+For example, the extract below shows that we have three nodes with the status Ready.

 Nodes are the building blocks within a cluster.
 Each node runs a Docker runtime and hosts a Kubelet agent.
 The docker runtime is what builds and runs the Docker containers.
 The type and number of node instances are selected during cluster creation.

 Select the node instance based on the scale you would like to achieve.
-It’s possible to increase and decrease the size of your Cluster with corresponding nodes after creation.
+After creation, you can increase or decrease the size of your Cluster with corresponding nodes.
 If you increase instances, new instances are created with the same configuration as existing ones.
-When decreasing the size of a cluster, the replication controller reschedules the Pods onto the remaining instances.
+When reducing the size of a cluster, the replication controller reschedules the Pods onto the remaining instances.

 Once created, issue the following CLI commands to view the Cluster, nodes, and other properties.
 The screenshot above shows a small cluster machine, “n1-standard-1,” with three nodes.
 If unspecified, these are the default.
 Once the Cluster is created, the kubectl command creates and manages resources.